Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Introduction: Spintronics with a twist

 The recent discovery of intrinsic magnetism in 2D vdW materials provides a thrilling arena for studying spin-related physics and achieving low-power spintronic devices, which has sparked significant interest within both the spintronics and 2D materials communities \cite{Burch2018,Gong2019,Lih2019,Cortie2020,Wangq2022}.
 Therefore, great efforts have been devoted to realizing magnetism in existing 2D materials (e.g., graphene and TMDs) \cite{Gmitra2015,Hanw2014,Guguchia2018} via defects, band engineering (e.g., exploiting van Hove singularities (vHs)), or the magnetic proximity effect \cite{Yangh2011,Yangh2013,Krasheninnikov2009,Castro2008,Caot2015}.
 However, the first experimental observation of intrinsic 2D ferromagnetism was independently reported in 2D vdW crystals CrI$_3$ down to the monolayer limits \cite{Huangb2017} and in Cr$_2$Ge$_2$Te$_6$ down to bilayers \cite{Gongc2017} with low phase transition temperatures ($T_c \approx 45$ K for monolayer CrI$_3$ and $T_c \approx 30$ K for bilayer Cr$_2$Ge$_2$Te$_6$) in 2017.
-This breakthrough breaks the limitation of the Mermin--Wagner theorem predicted that the long-range magnetic order is unstable in low dimensional systems with sufficiently short-range isotropic interactions \cite{Mermin1966,Halperin2019,Jenkins2022}, as the continuous symmetries at finite temperatures cannot be spontaneously broken in the case.
+This breakthrough overcomes the limitation of the Mermin--Wagner theorem predicted that the long-range magnetic order is unstable in low dimensional systems with sufficiently short-range isotropic interactions \cite{Mermin1966,Halperin2019,Jenkins2022}, as the continuous symmetries at finite temperatures cannot be spontaneously broken in the case.
 Subsequently, intense investigations identified a wide variety of emerging 2D intrinsic ferromagnetism or antiferromagnetism.
 These intrinsic 2D magnets offer enhanced efficiency in controlling or switching magnetic states by external perturbations (e.g., electric fields, carrier doping and strain) other than magnetic fields \cite{Yangh2018,Hellman2017,Kuepferling2023,Yangh2025}, since interface-based mechanisms become more effective in ultrathin layers, such as STT, SOT, and voltage-controlled magnetic anisotropy \cite{Amiri2012,Lix2017}.
 Moreover, 2D magnetic insulators also allow the exploration of low-damping, long spin-wave propagation lengths, and reduced Ohmic losses in designs for magnetic logic devices \cite{Dattas2012,Weid2018,Hanj2019}.
 Strong magnetic proximity effects in vdW heterostructures may provide new possibilities for manipulating spintronic, superconducting, excitonic, valleytronic and topological phenomena \cite{Lum2015,Morales2019,Saito2017,Stier2018,Bae2022,Xux2014,Mak2018,Liuj2023}.
 Beyond ferromagnetism, 2D magnets can also host a diverse range of magnetic states, including antiferromagnets \cite{Xingw2019,Jiangs2020,Rahman2021}, altermagnets \cite{Smejkal2022,Songc2025}, quantum spin liquids \cite{Banerjee2016,Banerjee2017,Takagi2019}, and topological spin textures \cite{Zhangh2022,Tangj2021,Fragkos2022}.
-These states can be seamlessly integrated into functional devices, offering novel avenues for both the investigation and manipulation of such phenomena \cite{Songt2024}.
-Additionally, manipulating the relative twist angle in magnetic layered structures (bilayers/multilayers) presents a potential means to engineer interlayer exchange interactions, which can potentially generate magnetic moir\'e patterns capable of stabilizing spatially nonuniform spin textures \cite{Hejazi2020,Songt2021}.
+These states can be seamlessly integrated into functional devices, offering novel avenues for investigating and manipulating such phenomena \cite{Songt2024}.
+As a result, 2D materials offer a prospective platform for discovering emergent quantum phenomena and realizing diverse next-generation quantum devices for practical applications \cite{Mellnik2014,Liux2019,Liw2020,Jinc2018}.